History of aerial warfare: 2006 Lebanon War

 In the beginning of the 2006 Lebanon War, Israel utilized an intensive aerial campaign aimed to eliminate Hezbollah and destroy its military, as stated by Israeli prime minister Ehud Olmert.
 It also aimed to return kidnapped Israeli soldiers.
 The campaign started by destroying Lebanese infrastructure and Hezbollah targets.
 This continued during the 33 days of the war.

 Taking into consideration the results of the 1991 and 2003 wars on Iraq and the 1999 war on the former Yugoslavia, the Israeli air force was unable to accomplish its objectives as completely.
 This partly results from the military doctrine that Hezbollah used in the war which proved effective.
 There have also been reports during the conflict that a Hezbollah-operated flying drone penetrated Israeli airspace, and returned to Lebanese territory.

 2022 Russian invasion of Ukraine

 The Russo-Ukrainian War became in 2022 the first conflict in two decades to feature large-scale aerial warfare.

+Additionally, the Russian invasion of Ukraine has seen a rise in a new type of aerial warfare involving small, commercially available civilian drones (generally quadcopters) that have been modified to attack enemy positions such as those in buildings, vehicles, and trenches.
+These attacks are often done by modifying these drones to be able to drop explosives such as grenades, or equipping the drone with explosives and flying it directly towards enemies to self-destruct.

+This differs from previous warfare involving unmanned aerial vehicles (UAVs) in that these drones are readily available in large quantities, easily accessible to civilian populations, and require substantially less space and resources to operate compared to traditional larger, fixed-wing UAVs.
+Apart from being far more accessible to civilian combatants and carrying little to no risk of casualties for the attacking side, they provide the added benefit of quick, high-precision attacks at a fraction of the cost of traditional UAVs.
+This makes them ideal for the type of urban warfare seen throughout the invasion of Ukraine.

+2025 India–Pakistan conflict

+On 7 May 2025, Pakistani security sources said that Indian and Pakistani fighter jets exchanged long-range beyond-visual-range missiles for over an hour, in what they described as the largest aerial dogfights in modern history.
+Pakistan claimed that three Dassault Rafales, one MiG-29, one Su-30MKI fighter jet, and one Israeli-manufactured IAI Heron UAV belonging to the Indian Air Force were shot down.
+If true, would first time that a French-origin Dassault Rafale has been lost in combat, reportedly having been shot down by the Chinese-origin Chengdu J-10.
+This, along with the performance of Chinese-origin PL-15E missiles in the combat, reportedly gained global attention.

+Indian military claimed that Pakistan jets were prevented from entering the Indian airspace and that "a few" of their fighter jets have been intercepted.